St Helens R.F.C.: Beginning of a new era (2011–2018)

+The "Four-Peat" and World Club Challenge

 At the end of the Super League XXIV regular season, St Helens won the League Leader's Shield for a second consecutive year after finished 16 points clear of second placed Wigan.
 St Helens would go on to reach the 2019 Super League Grand Final at Old Trafford against Salford.
 St Helens won the match 23–6 securing their 14th championship.

 At the end of the 2020 season, St Helens finished second behind league leaders Wigan.
 After easily accounting for Catalans Dragons in the semi-final, St Helens played against Wigan in the 2020 Super League Grand Final.
 With only seconds remaining and with the scores locked at 4-4, St Helens scored a try after the siren through Jack Welsby to win back to back championships in the most dramatic of circumstances.

 On 17 July 2021, St. Helens won the Challenge Cup for the first time in 13 years beating Castleford in the final 26–12.
 St. Helens had trailed the match at half-time 12–6.

 St Helens finished the 2021 Super League season in second place on the table.
 They then went on to defeat Catalan Dragons 12–10 in a hotly-contested Grand Final, securing the club's first league and cup double since 2006 and an historic 'three-peat' - becoming only the second team in the summer era to win three consecutive championships.

-St Helens ended the 2022 regular season as League Leaders, thus earning them a bye to the semi finals.
+St Helens ended the 2022 regular season as League Leaders, thus earning them a bye to the semi-finals.
 They beat Salford 19-12, to reach their 4th consecutive Grand Final.
-They faced Leeds in the Grand Final, after Leeds beat Catalans in the eliminators, and Wigan in the semi final.
+They faced Leeds in the Grand Final, after Leeds beat Catalans in the eliminators, and Wigan in the semi-final.
 St Helens won the match 24–12, to win their fourth final in a row, and by doing so, they become the first team in Super League history to win four in a row.

 Before the start of the 2023 Super League season, St Helens travelled to Australia for the 2023 World Club Challenge.
-A week before the match, St Helens played one pre-season trial fixture against St. George Illawarra which St Helens won 30-18 at WIN Stadium.
+A week before the match, St Helens played one pre-season trial fixture against St. George Illawarra which St Helens won 30–18 at WIN Stadium.

-In the week leading up to the World Club Challenge game against Penrith, many pundits, former players and coaches predicted St Helens would lost the match heavily with Phil Gould stating "Penrith should be allowed to declare at half-time".
+In the week leading up to the World Club Challenge game against Penrith, many pundits, former players and coaches predicted St Helens would lose the match heavily with Phil Gould stating "Penrith should be allowed to declare at half-time".
 St Helens would go on to win the World Club Challenge game 13-12 in golden point extra-time to claim their third trophy in the competition.
-St Helens had lead the match 12-0 until a late try by Penrith took the game into extra-time.
+St Helens had led the match 12-0 until a late try by Penrith took the game into extra-time.